 We partner with local authorities in our Schemes and Villages, including:

 South Gloucestershire Council:

 We value the donations we receive from grant-making bodies, companies, trusts and local charitable appeals to support equipment, facilities and research.
 This vital support benefits the health and well-being of our residents.
-Please see our Donate page.
+Find out more about our Charity.